Photo of Ziv Goldfeld

 Biography

-Ziv Goldfeld joined the School of Electrical and Computer Engineering at Cornell University as an assistant professor in July 2019.
-He is a graduate field member in Computer Science, Data Science, and the Center of Applied Mathematics at Cornell University.
+Ziv Goldfeld joined the School of Electrical and Computer Engineering at Cornell University as an Assistant Professor in July 2019.
+He is a graduate field member of Computer Science, Statistics and Data Science, Operations Research and Information Engineering, and the Center of Applied Mathematics at Cornell University.
 He is also a member of the Foundations of Information, Networks, and Decision Systems (FIND) group.
 During the 2017-2019 academic years, he was a postdoctoral research fellow in LIDS of the Electrical Engineering and Computer Science Department at MIT.
-Before that, Goldfeld graduated with a B.Sc., M.Sc. and Ph.D. (all summa cum laude) in Electrical and Computer Engineering from Ben Gurion University, Israel, in 2012, 2012 and 2017, respectively.
+Before that, Goldfeld received his B.Sc., M.Sc. (both summa cum laude) and Ph.D. in the Department of Electrical and Computer Engineering at Ben Gurion University of the Negev.
+Honors include the NSF CAREER Award, the IBM University Award, the Michael Tien ’72 Excellence in Teaching Award, and the Rothschild postdoctoral fellowship.

 Research Interests